jeoware/PHP_Variable_Hunter/README.txt

 Also returns results in a variable array so debugger can stay in session.
 The search is limited to 15 tree levels to ensure proper performance.

 If this module saves you time and effort, please contribute at http://www.idxsoft.com/contribute

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public
+License as published by the Free Software Foundation version 2 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.